🔍 General

 - A MoCA-compatible RF splitter that covers 1125–1675 MHz

-- Ensure all coaxial cables are connected to the splitter (internal and external lines)
+- All coaxial cables connected through the splitter (internal and external lines)

 Some ISPs bypass the main splitter and wire the modem directly to the external coax.
 To use MoCA, connect all coaxial cables through the splitter.